Benjamin Crump: 2022 cases

-In February 2022, Crump represented Amir Locke's family.
-Locke was shot and killed in January while police were executing a search warrant.
+Crump began representing Amir Locke's family in February 2022.
+Locke was shot and killed by the Minneapolis Police Department on February 2, 2022, while police were executing a search warrant.

-In April 2022, Crump took on the case of Patrick Lyoya of Grand Rapids, Michigan, who was killed by a police officer during a traffic stop.
+In April 2022, Crump took on the case of Patrick Lyoya of Grand Rapids, Michigan, who was killed by Officer Christopher Schurra, a police officer from the Grand Rapids Police Department, who shot Lyoya in the back of the head after Lyola fled a traffic stop.
+Lyoya was unarmed.

 In May 2022, Crump was retained by the families of Andre Mackneil, Geraldine Talley, and Ruth Whitfield, three victims of the 2022 Buffalo shooting on May 14.

-In May 2022, Crump took on the case of Rwandan politician Paul Rusesabagina, sentenced to 25 years prison by the Rwandan government.
+That same month, Crump took on the case of Rwandan politician Paul Rusesabagina, who was sentenced to 25 years in prison by the Rwandan government.

-In July 2022, Crump was retained by the family of Andrew Tekle Sundberg, who was mortally wounded by police after he had fired into an apartment building.
+The family of Randy Cox retained Crump in June 2022, when Cox, who was traveling in a police van without a seatbelt when the driver slammed on the brakes, sending Cox into a metal partition head first.
+Cox was paralyzed from the chest down as a result of his injuries.
+The officers were fired without compensation for behaving "recklessly and without compassion."
+The five officers were caught on police body camera mocking Cox after he hit his head and proceeded to drag him out of the vehicle, and place him in a holding cell.
+The case for which Cox was initially arrested was later dismissed.
+In 2023, a $45 million verdict was reached with the City of New Haven, Connecticut.

 In October 2022, Crump was retained by the family of Erik Cantu.
 The 17-year-old was shot by a San Antonio Police Department officer while eating a hamburger in his car at a McDonald's parking lot.
 In December 2022, Crump was hired by Emily Proulx, a passenger of Cantu's during the shooting.